Peter Breck: After The Big Valley

-In 1970 he appeared as Lafe Harkness on the TV western The Men From Shiloh (rebranded name for The Virginian) in the episode titled "Hannah."
-Most of his roles in the 1970s and 1980s were television guest-starring performances on such series as Alias Smith and Jones, Mission: Impossible, McMillan & Wife, S.W.A.T., The Six Million Dollar Man (again with Lee Majors), The Incredible Hulk and The Dukes of Hazzard, as well as roles as himself on Fantasy Island, and The Fall Guy which also starred former television "brother" Lee Majors.
+In 1970 he appeared as Lafe Harkness on the TV Western The Men from Shiloh (rebranded name for The Virginian) in the episode titled "Hannah".
+Most of his roles in the 1970s and 1980s were television guest-starring performances on such series as Alias Smith and Jones, Mission: Impossible, McMillan & Wife, S.W.A.T., The Six Million Dollar Man (again with Lee Majors), The Incredible Hulk, and The Dukes of Hazzard, as well as roles as himself on Fantasy Island, and The Fall Guy which also starred former television "brother" Lee Majors.

 In the mid-1980s, Breck moved to Vancouver, British Columbia, Canada, with his wife Diane and their son, Christopher.
 He was asked by a casting director to teach a weekly class to young actors on film technique.
 That once-a-week class became a full-time acting school - The Breck Academy - which he operated for 10 years.
 In 1990, Breck appeared in the Canadian cult film Terminal City Ricochet.

 On January 20, 1990, while teaching at the drama school, Breck was notified of Barbara Stanwyck's death.
 She requested no funeral nor memorial.

-In 1991, he appeared as Sham-Ir, the chief of all genies, in the NBC-TV movie special I Still Dream of Jeannie, the second reunion film which reunited I Dream of Jeannie TV series co-stars Barbara Eden and Bill Daily, along with Al Waxman and Ken Kercheval.
+In 1991, he appeared as Sham-Ir, the chief of all genies, in the NBC television special I Still Dream of Jeannie, the second reunion film that reunited I Dream of Jeannie TV series co-stars Barbara Eden and Bill Daily, along with Al Waxman and Ken Kercheval.

-In the movie The Unnamable II: The Statement of Randolph Carter (1993), Breck played Sheriff Hatch.
+In the film The Unnamable II: The Statement of Randolph Carter (1993), Breck played Sheriff Hatch.

 In 1996, he appeared in an episode of the new version of The Outer Limits.

 Breck provided the voice of Farmer Brown in "Critters", a 1998 episode of The New Batman Adventures.

 His last television performance was on an episode of John Doe in 2002.
 Prior to his death, most of his film performances have been in undistributed films that are shown only at film festivals.